Skyscanner/backpack/packages/bpk-component-calendar/README.md

 #### initiallyFocusedDate

 Sets the date that is focused initially, this prop has no effect if `selectedDate` or the deprecated `date` prop are specified in which case the date specified in those props is focused.
 If no selected date is set and `initiallyFocusedDate` is not set the focused date is the `minDate`(defaults to today if it has not been explicitly set).

+#### navProps, headerProps, gridProps, dateProps

+These are useful if your custom implementation of one of these components requires additional properties.
+They will be passed, unmodified, to the respective component.

 ## Theme Props